liuzhongiceman/trip_sf/README.md

+To use this project:
+#1: npm install
+#2: npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run

 ### `npm start`